filrak/vsf/docs/rfc/integrations.md

 export default {
   setup () {
-    const { title } = useContent(42) // we want post with id 42
+    const { content } = useContent(42) // we want post with id 42

     return {
-      title // now we just need to return title to template }
+      content // now we just need to return title to template }
   }
 }